Coconut Milk lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Coconut Milk?

-The lysine-arginine ratio of Coconut Milk is 0.27.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Coconut Milk is 0.27, calculated from 100.00mg lysine and 374.00mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Top Pick